ngocsangyem/ngocsangyem.dev/_posts/devlog/javascript/2022-06-03-how-async-await-really-work.md

 Let's explain what's happening here.

-* In line 1, we declare a function called `getTodo` that returns a promise.
+* In line 1, we declare a function called `getTodo`.
 * Next, we invoke the `getTodo` and immediately create a new execution context.
 At this time, assume in 1ms, we are going to get the message `Log me first`.

 {% responsive_image path: assets/img/blog/javascript/jun_2022/async_step1.webp alt: 'async/await'%}